-Example 1: An elderly participant reported a \$10,000 certificate of deposit at the last annual reexamination and the CHAINLIVIAN verified this amount.
+Example 1: An elderly participant reported a \$10,000 certificate of deposit at the last annual reexamination and INLIVIAN verified this amount.
 Now the person reports that she has given this \$10,000 to her son.
-The CHAINLIVIAN has a reasonable estimate of the value of the asset; therefore, reverification of the value of the asset is not necessary.
+INLIVIAN has a reasonable estimate of the value of the asset; therefore, reverification of the value of the asset is not necessary.